 3. Enclosed Theater Rooms vs. Open TV Spaces

 When it comes to designing a basement media room, homeowners have two options; an enclosed theater room or an open TV space.
 A theater room is generally for the real enthusiast.
-They want all the adornments that would enhance the experience: enclosed walls, plush reclining seats, a projection screen, surround sound, maybe even a popcorn machine.
-An open TV space is more casual and cheaper to set up.
-It actually feels more like a living room theater because it resembles an ordinary living room with media equipment added.
+They want all the adornments that would enhance the experience: enclosed walls, plush reclining seats, a projection screen, surround sound, LED floor lighting and maybe even a popcorn machine.
+An open TV space is more casual and much more cost effective to set up.
+It actually feels more like a living room because it resembles a typical living room with media equipment added.

 They could even be integrated with kitchenettes or bar areas to create a full entertainment area.
 Granted, an open TV space does not have the same secluded feel and immersion as a closed theater but it has its own upsides.